Benjamin-Lee/deep-rules/content/cover_letter.md

 5. Choose an appropriate data representation and neural network architectures
 6. Tune your hyperparameters extensively and systematically
 7. Address deep neural networks' increased tendency to overfit the dataset
-8. Your DL models can be more transparent
+8. Your deep learning models can be more transparent
 9. Don't over-interpret predictions
 10. Don't share models trained on sensitive data